 The ERP system:

-- Minimises traffic volume on heavily used roads in the Central Business District and Orchard Road areas, as well as major expressways.
+- Minimises traffic volume on heavily used roads in the Central Business District, the Orchard Road area, and major expressways.

-- Provides a fair price for motorists as charges are based on usage.
-Those who use the roads pay more, while those who use the roads less frequently or during off peak hours pay less or not at all.
+- Ensures fairness by charging based on usage.
+Motorists who use roads more, pay more.
+Those who use roads less frequently or during off-peak hours pay less or not at all.

-- Uses a convenient and automated system that automatically deducts charges when vehicles pass through a gantry.
+- Uses a convenient system that automatically deducts charges when vehicles pass through a gantry.

 Read more about the ERP system, rates and gantries